A home theater system with its components

 The screen size and type are critical factors in your home theater system.
 Determine the right screen size based on your room size and seating distance.
 Consider your preferred aspect ratio – 16:9 or 2.35:1 – and choose the appropriate screen type – flat-panel TV or projector screen.

-See also How do you prepare a wall for a projector screen?
+See also How tall is a 135 inch projector screen?

 Another important factor to consider when choosing a screen for your home theater system is the screen material.
 The material of the screen can affect the quality of the image displayed.
 Some popular screen materials include matte white, high contrast gray, and ambient light rejecting.
 Matte white screens are the most common and provide a bright, clear image.
 High contrast gray screens are ideal for rooms with ambient light and provide deeper blacks and better contrast.
 Ambient light rejecting screens are designed to reject ambient light and provide a clear image even in brightly lit rooms.